chroma-core/docs/docs/usage-guide.md

 </TabItem>
 <TabItem value="js" label="JavaScript">

+Chroma can be run in-memory in Python (without Docker), but this feature is not yet available in JS (this is on our roadmap).
 To run Chroma in client server mode, run the docker container:

 ```bash
 docker-compose up -d --build